tsleng93/SchoolReopeningStrategies/README.md

 The functions 'Interactingyeargroups_infection.m' and 'Interactingyeargroups_externalinfection.m' are functions that used to simulate parts of the infection process in interacting year groups.
 These have been converted to .mex files to speed up model code.

-The function 'SchoolPopulation.m' is a function creating the matrix structure of school contacts.
+The function 'SchoolPopulation.m' is a function creating the matrix structure of school contacts for the longer version of the code, while 'SchoolPopulationQuicker.m' is a function creating the matrix structure of school contacts for the quicker version of the code.

 The function 'LTLAComparisonMain.m' is the function used to obtain the main model results.